vorsterk/docs/Community/Tazama-Contribution-Guide.md

 Some of those specific areas where we would particularly appreciate help:

- - The development of new features.
+ - The development of new features
- - Hunting and squashing bugs in our code, our processes and our documentation.
+ - Hunting and squashing bugs in our code, our processes and our documentation
- - Improving tests and testing.
+ - Improving tests and testing
- - Translation and localization.
+ - Translation and localization
- - Implementing Tazama for yourself or others.
+ - Implementing Tazama for yourself or others
- - Creating tutorials and how-to guides.
+ - Creating tutorials and how-to guides
- - Give a "thumbs up" on issues that are relevant to you.
+ - Give a "thumbs up" on issues that are relevant to you
+ - Industry knowledge and experience
- - Sponsorship.
+ - Sponsorship

 ### 1.3 Scope of the Guide
 This contribution guide will take you through the steps to contribute to the Tazama Project and to help your contributions be successfully integrated into the Product.